 Genetic testing is accurate, but may not always identify a genetic variant even though one exists.
 This test attempts to evaluate the entire DNA sequence (within the scope described for the test), but may not be able to detect all DNA changes due to limitations in current technology.
 Certain regions of the DNA may not be well covered.
 Certain variant types may not be detectable such as methylation abnormalities, variants in genes with highly homologous pseudogenes and variants in regions that are difficult to assay based on current technology.
 Unusual circumstances including bone marrow transplantation, blood transfusion, and variants that exist in only a small fraction of cells (mosaicism) may interfere with variant identification.
 Deletions, duplications and copy number variants between 50 and 300 nucleotides are detected with a lower sensitivity.
+The false negative rate for mitochondrial large deletions have not been determined.
 The false negative rate for repeat expansions has not been determined for the following genes: AFF2, ATXN10, CNBP, CSTB, DIP2B, JPH3, NOP56, NOTCH2NLC, PHOX2B, TBP, TCF4.
-The following genes can be assessed for normal repeat ranges only: DIP2B, NOTCH2NLC, TCF4.
 Repeat counts above 45 will be reported as indeterminate.
 For dominant repeat expansion disorders parental inheritance will not be reported on the initial report.
-When exome protocols are applied to familial samples, repeat expansions and most deletions, duplications and copy number variants will not be detected.
 Any additional test specific limitations are noted on the individual test information web page indicated.
 Additionally, interpretation of the results is limited by the current medical understanding of disease and available scientific information.
 This test requires high-quality DNA.
-In some cases, an additional sample may be needed if the volume, quality and/or condition of the initial sample is not adequate.
+In some cases, an additional sample may be needed if the volume, quality and/or condition of the initial sample is not sufficient.
 Samples submitted as genomic DNA will only be processed if the extraction was performed in a CLIA/CAP accredited laboratory.
-This test does not consider somatic variants.
+This test does not consider somatic variants